ryanhchung/single-cell/scRNA_CAF_wholeprocess.md

 pnrf cluster might be different with your data

-### DEG extraction between CAF and corresponding NRF.
+### DEG extraction between CAF and corresponding tr-MSCF.
 If you have more than one CAF, then perform twice!
 ``` r
 library(limma)